KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/homework/part_1_git-_deploy_appto_github_pages.md

 12. Build the application so it is ready for production.
 Type: `ng build --prod --base-href "https://yourusername.github.io/trivia/"`

+  Replace "yourusername" with your own personal GitHub username!
+If your GitHub username was "gracehopper" your command would be: `ng build --prod --base-href "https://gracehopper.github.io/trivia/"`.

 13. Run the deploy step.
 Type: `angular-cli-ghpages`

 14. View your App from Chrome or from your phone!
 The URL for your app should be something like https://yourusername.github.io/trivia

+Replace "yourusername" with your own personal GitHub username!
+If your GitHub username was "gracehopper" your URL would be: https://gracehopper.github.io/trivia